mylk/ojah/README.md

 ## How it works

 A list of RSS feeds is provided to the application.
 The application crawls the feeds every now and then, stores the news and then scores them by performing sentiment analysis on their title.
-Finally you have to subscribe to the RSS feed of `Ojah!` to get your positive news!
+Finally, you have to visit the web page of `Ojah!` or subscribe to the RSS feed to get your positive news!

 ## Technical information